bigbluebutton/bigbluebutton.github.io/_posts/2.5/2022-02-10-release-tests.md

 4. Choose number of rooms and duration.

-5. Two ways to assign users: Drag and drop users to the rooms or .
+5. Two ways to assign users: Drag and drop users to the rooms or click "Randomly assign" (it randomly assigns viewers only).

 6. Click "Create" button.